 We should not give up until we succeed.
 We are born to succeed, not to fail.
-Defeat will not be considered and words such as quit, cannot, unable, and impossible are not part our vocabulary.
+Defeat will not be considered and words such as quit, cannot, unable, and impossible are not part of our vocabulary.
 Every Failure moves us closer to success.

 Everyone is different in appearance and ability and we should capitalize on rather than despise these differences.
 We must concentrate on the task at hand and have a work-life balance.
-We should constantly improve ourselves and work to become better that we are now.
+We should constantly improve ourselves and work to become better than we are now.

 Live each day as if it were your last, the duties of today should be done today.
 We should make every hour and minute count and trade it for something of value.

 We are Masters of our own Emotions, each of us has the power to control our moods to create our own weather.
 If we bring joy and enthusiasm and brightness to all that we do, others will react in a similar manner.
 Strong is he who forces his actions to control his emotions.

 We master our moods through positive action and when we master our moods we will control our destiny.

 Cultivate the habit of laughter, Laughter puts events successes as well as failures into perspective.
 Whenever things seem too serious or dismal, repeat the word, “This too shall pass,” and all the troublesome thoughts will seem lighter.

 Seek out opportunities and experiences that will multiply in value, in order to “multiply in value,” we must set goals for the day, week, month, year, and our life.
 We must not worry if we experience initial failure in reaching our goals; we compete only with ourselves.
 Upon reaching our goal, we multiply again by setting another and constantly make the next hour better than the present one.